Not My Job: 'Bad Education' Star Allison Janney Gets Quizzed On 'Dad Education'

 JANNEY: Oh, God, no. I wasn't that good.
 I was too tall.
 You know...

-JANNEY: I could have been like Torvill and Dean.
-I could have been...
+JANNEY: I could've been like Torvill and Dean.
+I could've been...

 JANNEY: You remember Torvill and Dean?

 JANNEY: God, they were just so beautiful.
-I could've - that's what I should have been.
+I could've - that's what I should've been.
 I could've been an ice dancer.
-That would have been...
+That would've been...